rafaelsf80/ai-agents-labs/README.md

 ```
 Solution: `uv run main.py`

-### 2. Error with packages when running CrewAI agent
+### 2. Error with packages when running CrewAI agent in A2A

 ```sh
 $ uv run .